 For example, here at Next Medical Staffing, we have a beautiful, what I call a “state-of-the-art” application form that is completed by the nurse as well as the recruiter that is sent to the hospital…that’s what the hospital is looking at so you want to be sure that you have it as well in front of you while you are on the phone.
 So when they’re going through your work history or going through your checklist, you’re going to see what they’re referring to when they ask you specific questions about your time-frame or checklist.
 Your profile or your resume may not be what exactly what the nursing staffer is looking at because a lot of times agencies send their specific profiles or applications to the hospitals.
 So be sure to ask your recruiter for a copy of that!

 Travel Nurse Source: After the interview is over, how long does it usually take for a nurse to find out whether they secured the position or not?

 Brian: Oh good question!
-Usually instantaneously, make sure when you’re in the interview, a travel nurse should always ask, just like in any other job interview situation, for the offer.
+Usually, instantaneously, make sure when you’re in the interview, a travel nurse should always ask, just like in any other job interview situation, for the offer.
 You know, ask specifically, “do you think I’m a good candidate for this position?”, “do you have any idea when the next orientation is?”, something to lead up to the fact that that nurse manager is going to make you that offer.
-It doesn’t necessarily mean you have the offer, but at least you’ve gotten one step closer to possibly getting the offer.
+You’ve just gotten one step closer to possibly getting the offer.